freedomofpress/securedrop-docs/docs/admin/migration/admin_migration.rst

 Copy SecureDrop login credentials
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When launching the SecureDrop Application must enter their username, passphrase and two-factor code to connect with the SecureDrop server.
+When launching SecureDrop Inbox must enter their username, passphrase and two-factor code to connect with the SecureDrop server.
 You can manage these passphrases using the KeePassXC password manager in the ``vault`` VM.
 If this laptop will be used by more than one journalist, we recommend that you shut down the ``vault`` VM now (using the Qube widget in the upper right panel), skip this section, and use a smartphone password manager instead.

 In order to set up KeePassXC for easy use: